 - 150 million people use Pinterest each month, and most of them are Women

-- Research shows that buyers are more in the buying mode on Pinterest than any other platform
+- Research shows that buyers are more in the buying mode on Pinterest than on any other platform

 - It’s simple to use, and you only need an email address to get started